National Intercollegiate Rugby Association

 The National Intercollegiate Rugby Association (NIRA) is a governing body of National Collegiate Athletic Association (NCAA) collegiate women's rugby programs in the United States founded in 2015.
-The organization is further organized into conferences (i.e. Rugby East, Ivy, etc.).

 History

-The NIRA traces roots back to 2015 when eight NCAA member institutions formed the National Collegiate Varsity Women’s Rugby Association (NCVWRA) to organize collegiate competition and aid in the promotion of rugby at the varsity level in the NCAA after rugby was promoted to Emerging Sport status.
+The NIRA traces roots back to 2015 when eight NCAA member institutions formed the National Collegiate Varsity Women's Rugby Association (NCVWRA) to organize collegiate competition and aid in the promotion of rugby at the varsity level in the NCAA after rugby was promoted to Emerging Sport status.

 Inaugural members of the association included Army, Bowdoin, Brown, Central Washington, Harvard, Norwich, Quinnipiac, and West Chester.
-Membership in the organization was limited to NCAA institutions who sponsor women’s rugby at the varsity level.
-The foundation of the NCVWRA was in contrast to USA Rugby who sponsors collegiate competition for men’s and women’s rugby teams in a mixed format of club, quasi varsity, and full-varsity programs.
+Membership in the organization is limited to NCAA institutions who sponsor women's rugby at the varsity level.
 In 2016 the association became known as the National Intercollegiate Rugby Association (NIRA).